Matthev00/Optimal-Training-Subset/README.md

 ├── pyproject.toml
 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
-├── reports
-│   └── figures        <- Generated graphics and figures to be used in reporting │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment │